rachel-brain/portfolio-of-rachel-brain-on-react/README.md

 ```
 AS A upcoming web developer
-I WANT to showcase my portfolio of deployed work samples using REACT
+I WANT to showcase my portfolio of deployed work samples using REACT (the latest technology!)
 SO THAT I can present the best examples of my work so a potential employer can assess whether I am a good candidate for a position they have available
 ```